 Income and Expenditure Statement

-The Income and Expenditure Statement is the basis from which the Statement of Expenditure is completed in ECCMS and should clearly agree with the figures reported in any Audited Financial Statements, with a clear breakdown of income from all sources, and expenditure relating to the service/funding specification.
+The Income and Expenditure Statement is the basis from which the Financial Accountability is completed in ECCMS and should clearly agree with the figures reported in any Audited Financial Statements, with a clear breakdown of income from all sources, and expenditure relating to the service/funding specification.

 The Income and Expenditure Statement must be for the end of the approved funded provider’s Reporting Year (i.e. Financial or Calendar).

 Statements from previous years can also be submitted if there are surplus funds from previous years required to be reported in the annual accountability.
 This information would normally be generated from the organisation’s accounting system or Financial Statements.

-A Statement of Expenditure is required for each service/funding specification.
+A Financial Accountability is required for each service/funding specification.
 If a service provider reports: